 But first, here is the reality.

-This is what most pro bloggers, who know how to earn from blogging, use.
+Most pro bloggers, who know how to earn a living from blogging, use self-hosted WordPress.
 It is what I use here on my blog.

 However, this is where many people get stuck.
 They assume that it is complicated and time-consuming to set up a hosting service and install WordPress.

 Steps To Create A Blog: How To Start A Blog And Earn Money – A Simple, Straightforward, Step-by-Step Process

 In this steps to create a blog, I will show you how to start a blog and earn money.
 This guide is essentially how to install WordPress and set up your blog in fifteen minutes or less.
 As a bonus, I also explain:

 - How to write and publish your first blog post;